Moanish18/mandai-internship-portfolio/README.md

 ## 🧑‍💻 About Me

 Hi!
 I'm **Moanish**, an Applied Artificial Intelligence student passionate about sustainability, automation, and human-centered technology.
-This portfolio documents the technical artefacts, reflections, and growth I’ve experienced during my 3-month internship with the **Transformation Office**.
+This portfolio documents the technical artefacts, reflections, and growth I’ve experienced during my first 3 months of internship with the **Transformation Office**.

 ## 🏢 Internship Overview